Beauty and the Beast poster

 Narrative Framework

 This structural analysis employs structural analysis methodology used to understand storytelling architecture.
-By mapping Beauty and the Beast against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Beauty and the Beast within its genre.
+By mapping Beauty and the Beast against these established plot points, we can identify how Kirk Wise utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Beauty and the Beast within the animation genre.

 Plot Points by Act